-In our model, the structural ions of the selectivity filter of the protein mix with the mobile ions in a dielectric continuum that represents 'water' implicitly.
-The mixture of water, mobile ions (here Na+, Ca2+, K+, and Cl-) and structural ions (here D, E, and K) form a liquid self-adjusting environment resembling an ionic liquid (28,29), that allows the mobile ions (from the surrounding bulk solutions) to enter the selectivity filter.
-All ions-both mobile and structural are represented as charged hard spheres and cannot overlap with the walls of the channel pore or the membrane; these are hard walls the ions cannot cross.
-The spherical structural ions are also entirely confined longitudinally to the 'selectivity filter' (± 5 Å from the center of the pore, Fig. 1A).
-The selectivity filter has spatially nonuniform selectivity (see Fig. 7) and so we chose to plot occupancy in the central most selective region of the filter ± 2.5 Å from the center of the pore after considering several possible choices, and many conditions, beyond those illustrated in this paper.
-Confinement is with a hard-wall potential and enforced by rejecting MC moves; spring-like restraining forces are not used.
-Future computations should compare different types of restraining forces.
+In our model, the structural ions of the selectivity filter of the protein mix with the mobile ions in a dielectric continuum that represents water implicitly.
+The mixture of water, mobile ions (here Na+, Ca2+, K+, and Cl-), and structural ions (here D, E, and K) form a liquid self-adjusting environment resembling an ionic liquid (28,29), which allows the mobile ions (from the surrounding bulk solutions) to enter the selectivity filter.
+All ions, both mobile and structural, are represented as charged hard spheres and cannot overlap with the walls of the channel pore or the membrane; these are hard walls the ions cannot cross.
+The spherical structural ions are also entirely confined longitudinally to the selectivity filter (\pm 5 Å from the center of the pore, Fig. 1 A).
+The selectivity filter has spatially nonuniform selectivity (see Fig. 7) and so we chose to plot occupancy in the central, most-selective